SSWConsulting/SSW.Rules.Content/rules/contract-before-work/rule.md

 ---
+seoDescription: "Before starting billable work, enter into a binding written contract with clients to ensure clear contractual obligations and mitigate potential disagreements."
 type: rule
 archivedreason:
 title: Do you enter into a binding written contract with a client before doing any billable work?